Fhyasa/minecraft-playerfinder/README.md

 [Download from Modrinth](https://modrinth.com/mod/playerfinder)

-Player Finder is a Minecraft Mod for Fabric 1.21 that allows users to find the co-ordinates of other players on your server
+Player Finder is a Minecraft Mod for Fabric, that allows users to find the co-ordinates of other players on your server.

 ![Demonstration](https://raw.githubusercontent.com/GalvinPython/minecraft-playerfinder/main/.github/assets/java_ptTODXNtAi.png)